Categories: News | Published On: 26 September 2023 | 4.4 min read |

 A large number of fires are primarily the result of human error or a lack of prevention such as a lack of awareness of the risk.
 In addition, the human eye can only detect visible elements of a fire.
 This means that the process of starting the fire has already begun.

 Therefore, the challenge lies in detecting the risk of a fire starting, before visible signs appear.
-Wintech Groupe has designed the UTC® range of Smart IR Cameras to enable fire detection at an early stage, detecting temperature increases through infrared.
+Wintech Groupe has designed the UTC range to enable fire detection at an early stage, detecting temperature increases through infrared.

-Integrated into a handheld system, the UTC® Smart IR Camera continuously monitors the location where hot work has been performed.
+Integrated into a handheld system, the UTC continuously monitors the location where hot work has been performed.
 Connected to the Internet continuously, this device, equipped with an infrared detector, can send alerts coupled with real-time data at any time of the day or night, by email or SMS.

-In the context of hot spot work, the UTC® Smart IR Camera is an effective prevention device that can be used for fire watches and integrated into standard hot spot permits to reduce risks.
+In the context of hot spot work, the UTC is an effective prevention device that can be used for fire watches and integrated into standard hot spot permits to reduce risks.

 Nouveau call-to-action